 ABOUT THE DISEASE

 One of the most prevalent causes of vertigo is Benign paroxysmal positional vertigo (BPPV).
-It presents with the symptom of sudden sensation that you’re spinning on change of position or while turning in bed.
+It presents with the symptom the sudden sensation of spinning on change of position or while turning in bed.
 BPPV is an inner ear problem.
-It ensues when some of the calcium carbonate crystals (otoconia) that are typically embedded in the gel in the utricle become displaced and migrate into one or more of the three fluid-filled semicircular canals, where they should not be.
+It ensues when some of the calcium carbonate crystals (otoconia) that are typically embedded in the gel in the utricle become displaced and migrate into one or more of the three fluid-filled semicircular canals.
 When these otoliths accumulate in one of the canals in the inner ear, they meddle with the natural fluid movement that these canals use to sense head motion, causing the inner ear to send false signals to the brain.

 The spinning sensation or vertigo lasts less than one minute.
 Between vertigo spells, some people feel no symptoms, while others feel a mild sense of imbalance or disequilibrium.

 CAUSES OF BPPV

 There are many causes of BPPV.
 Some of the prevalent ones are:

 - Going into odd positions

 However, in many patients of BPPV, there may be no discernable causes.
 What is termed as idiopathic?

 The symptoms of benign paroxysmal positional vertigo (BPPV) may include: